ivaquero/matlab-geodesy/README.md

 This toolbox is designed based on the MATLAB's `Mapping` toolbox, and reduces the learning cost for users and the testing cost for developers by ensuring high similarity and readability with the official API.

-The design principles are as follows
+Its main design principles are as follows

-- Function names are highly consistent with those in the Mapping toolbox
+- Function name adopt name pattern in the `Mapping` toolbox, while
-- Transformation function is prefixed with `c` (coordiates)
+  - add prefix `c` to the coordiate transformation function
+  - add prefix `u` to the unit conversion function
+  - add prefix `cov_` to the covariance function
+  - add prefix `err_` to the error function
+  - add prefix `get_` to the calculation function
 - Input includes parameter type verification
 - Output dimension flexibility
-- MATLAB toolbox functions are not used
+- Only use MATLAB builtin functions
 - Reference ellipsoid model is written in object-oriented form to facilitate subsequent expansion
 - Encoding only uses UTF-8